TF-Hafnium/hafnium/docs/secure-partition-manager/secure-partition-manager.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Currently, SMMUv3 driver in Hafnium only supports dependent peripheral devices.
-These devices are dependent on PE endpoint to initiate and receive memory
+These DMA devices are dependent on PE endpoint to initiate and receive memory
 management transactions on their behalf.
 The acccess to the MMIO regions of
 any such device is assigned to the endpoint during boot.
-Moreover, SMMUv3 driver
-uses the same stage 2 translations for the device as those used by partition
-manager on behalf of the PE endpoint.
-This ensures that the peripheral device
-has the same visibility of the physical address space as the endpoint.
-The
-device node of the corresponding partition manifest (refer to `[1]`_ section 3.2
+The :ref:`device node<device_region_node>` of the corresponding partition
-) must specify these additional properties for each peripheral device in the
+manifest must specify these additional properties for each peripheral device in
-system :
+the system:

 -  smmu-id: This field helps to identify the SMMU instance that this device is
    upstream of.